 Dear Library Patrons,

-The Library will reopen on Thursday, June 4, 2020 at 10:00 a.m.
-As you are seeing across our nation, services will not look exactly the same as they did prior to the Covid-19 pandemic.
-For instance, we will be operating on reduced hours to allow staff time at the beginning and end of each day to properly clean and sanitize the building.
+As you are seeing across our nation, services do not look exactly the same as they did prior to the Covid-19 pandemic.
+For instance, we are operating on reduced hours to allow staff time at the beginning and end of each day to properly clean and sanitize the building.
 When you return to the Library, you will notice that the staff will be wearing face coverings, the floors will be marked to indicate social distancing, and those fun, face-to-face programs that we all love so dearly will be temporarily cancelled through the end of this year.
 While we are sad and disappointed to have to limit our services in some areas, we are delighted to have taken this opportunity to learn about, create and implement brand new services, such as virtual programming, curbside pick-up, instant digital cards, online card renewals and many more.
 As you plan your return visit to the Library, here are a few important details to note:

 - New Building Hours are

 - Monday - Thursday: 10:00 a.m. to 6:00 p.m.